-The number system used by most of the modern world today is called the decimal system, involving ten digits ("Base 10").
-Sometimes, if a writer wants to portray a society as being significantly alien to our own, they will include a mention of an alternative number system for this society, with the "base" being a number other than ten.
+The numeral system used by most of the modern world today is called the decimal system, involving ten digits ("Base 10").
+Sometimes, if a writer wants to portray a society as being significantly alien to our own, they will include a mention of an alternative numeral system for this society, with the "base" being a number other than ten.

 - Aeon Natum Engel: The narration from the Migou POV and their dialogue goes to great lengths to convey their alien thought processes, including a base-36 numbering system.

 - Parodied in Borrowed Time, which uses base 23 of all things, naturally because it suited Discord:

 “Remind me: I believe I was here for some antics.
 What triggered it again?”

 “Your ridiculous base twenty-three number system,” Twilight said, perturbed.
 “How you changed how we perceive and understand math just because it was funny.”

 “Funny?
 Why of course don’t you think so?”